 NOTE: if photographs are not loading as shown below (or in a map interface), then you may need to configure your web browser to allow pop-ups from http://pi.lib.uchicago.edu and from http://ochre.lib.uchicago.edu.

 The PDFs provide access to scans of the primary hand-written record of the excavation.
 They are organized, generally, by year, by excavator, and by site.
 Some of the forms are clustered into sub-groups which reflect, in part, the original organization of the forms in the physical binders or file folders that contain the paperwork.
 In this case the sub-group heading indicates the Northing number of the Unit represented by the initial form in the group, but will likely also contain forms for other Units in the vicinity.

 Project data is managed by the OCHRE platform and supported by the OCHRE Data Service at the University of Chicago.

-Special thanks to research assistant Sean G. Choe-Maher for his considerable help with collecting, cleaning, and converting the project data, and to GIS specialist Eric Hubbard for his assistance.
+Special thanks to research assistant Rowan Choe-Maher for their considerable help with collecting, cleaning, and converting the project data, and to GIS specialist Eric Hubbard for his assistance.